 In this article, you will find seven legal reasons for evicting a bad tenant.
-You will also find out how to make sure you don’t end up in court for breaking the landlord-tenant law.
+You will also find out how to avoid eviction mistakes and make sure you don’t end up in court for breaking the landlord-tenant law.

 What the Law Says on a Tenant Eviction Process

 Each state has laws on valid reasons to evict tenants and how the process must take place.
 States base most of their eviction regulations on the Uniform Residential Landlord-Tenant Act (URLTA).
 Landlords have responsibilities to tenants, such as keeping the rental unit safe, habitable, and supplying all necessary utilities.

 On the other hand, tenants also have legal responsibilities.
 They can’t deliberately damage the property, they should comply with the terms of the rental agreement and have to ensure the property is kept clean and safe.